WatsonWBlair/git_together/README.md

 - [ ] [github account](https://github.com/)
 - [ ] [make for mac](https://formulae.brew.sh/formula/make) or [make for windows](https://gnuwin32.sourceforge.net/packages/make.htm)

+Verify prerequisites by typing the following into the terminal:
 ```Shell
   python3 --version # Python is installed
   git --version # Github is installed